 Low-cost, discount brokerages typically don’t give financial advice, but they might provide online resources like webinars, analyst reports, and market news.
 As you become more confident in your investing know-how you can gradually move more and more of your money away from the robo-advisor and into your own hands as a trader.

 One of the most popular online brokers in Canada is Questrade, which charges between $4.95–$9.95 for stock trades (depending on the number of shares traded), and doesn’t charge commission fees for purchasing ETFs.
 This allows new investors to potentially build a portfolio of ETFs without paying any fees, and gives you a chance to experiment with the platform without forking over too much of the cash you have to invest.

 Step 5: Consider a Financial Advisor

-Another option for high net worth individuals is to turn to a financial advisor.
+Another option for high-net-worth individuals is to turn to a financial advisor.
 A financial advisor will assess your risk tolerance and your investment goals and then build and execute an investment plan for you.
-But it’s not an accessible option for everyone—typically you need a minimum investment amount from $250K to $1M or more to get their attention.
+But it’s not an accessible option for everyone, as typically you need a minimum investment amount from $250K to $1M or more to get a financial advisor’s attention.

 Types of Stocks to Invest In: Individual Stocks, ETFs, and Mutual Funds